 Building on 20 years of research with more than 300 organizations, the Network Leader Research Project seeks to understand the approach and strategies that enable certain leaders to consistently achieve peak performance.
-The research includes 160 in-depth interviews conducted by Rob Cross, Edward A. Madden Professor of Global Leadership, Babson College.
+The research includes 160 in-depth interviews conducted by Rob Cross, a Professor of Management at University of Virginia's McIntire School of Commerce.
 The Connected Commons is currently focusing its research on leadership effectiveness, talent optimization and organizational alignment and change-three areas where network insights can clearly drive performance.
-For more information visit www.connectedcommons.com or email Rob at rlcrossjr@gmail.com.
+For more information visit www.connectedcommons.com or email Rob at rlcrossir@gmail.com.